skhelladi/TUIKit/README.md

 ## ✨ Implemented Components (Current State)

-Based on the `examples/main.cpp` and the current codebase, the following core components are implemented and functional:
+The following core components are implemented and functional:

 *   `TUIApp`: The entry point for the application.
 *   `TUIWidget`: Base class for all UI components.